If your employer has offered you a settlement agreement, you’ll have to get legal advice on it. But how much is that going to cost?

 Some solicitors however will negotiate for you on a ‘no increase-no fee‘ basis.
 The advantages of this are:

 - You only pay if the negotiation is successful

 - Your costs only increase in proportion to the increased compensation your employer pays out

 If your solicitor successfully negotiates a better deal, you only have to pay a percentage (usually 33%) of the increase.

 For example, if your employer offered you £20,000 and your solicitor negotiates on your behalf and obtains a payment of £29,000.
 The increase is £9,000.
 Your solicitor will be paid £3,000.
 You will receive £26,000.

 If your employer refuses to increase the compensation payment to you, you don’t have to pay your solicitor anything.
 There’s no risk to you.

 What should you do?

-At Mason Bullock Solicitors, we can provide you with the advice you need quickly and easily by telephone and email.
+We can provide you with the advice you need quickly and easily by telephone and email.
 Many of our clients never pay us a penny – the costs are paid in full by their employer.
-And the initial consultation is always free.